-It contains information on potential cyber security risks, and usually acts as evidence that an organisation has implemented an ISMS (information security management system).
+It contains information on potential cyber security risks.
+Usually it acts as evidence that an organisation has implemented an ISMS (information security management system).

-Risk registers are especially important for organisations implementing ISO 27001, as it’s one of the first thing that auditors review when assessing the company’s compliance posture.
+Risk registers are essential for organisations implementing ISO 27001, as it’s one of the first things that auditors review when assessing the company’s compliance posture.

 But how do you create a cyber security risk register?
 We explain everything you need to know in this blog.

 How do centralised risk registers work?

 A centralised risk register often takes the form of a spreadsheet.
 However, there are dedicated software tools, such as vsRisk, that organisations can use to help complete the process.